 It is uncertain whether the government is incorporating private sector data in social credit records.
 However, information does flow the other way.
 Companies like Alibaba and JD.com have integrated blacklist records into their platforms to prohibit defaulters from spending on luxury items.

-Reports claiming that the social credit scoops up social media data, internet browsing history, and online transactions data conflate the government’s systems with commercial opt-in platforms like Ant Financial’s Sesame Credit.
+Reports claiming that the social credit scoops up social media data, internet browsing history, and online transaction data conflate the government’s systems with commercial opt-in platforms like Ant Financial’s Sesame Credit.

 Despite being authorized by the People’s Bank of China (PBoC), Sesame Credit is distinct from the government system.
 The platform, which is integrated into Alipay, rates users on a scale of 350 to 950.
 Those with higher scores gain access to rewards, including deposit free use of power bricks and shared bicycles, as well as reduced deposits when renting property.
 It functions like a traditional credit rating platform mixed with a loyalty program.
 The company was not willing to comment on social credit.